Prime Editing Unlocks a Universal Strategy for Restoring Lost Proteins

 Pathophysiology

-As a result of androgens, 5-alpha reductase changes testosterone throughout puberty into more effective DHT, which attaches to specific targets in the sebaceous glands and increases sebum secretion.
-Sebum is retained as a result of the follicular epidermis’ enhanced hyperproliferation.
+As a result of androgens-the 5-alpha reductase changes testosterone throughout puberty into more effective DHT which attaches to specific targets in the sebaceous glands and increases sebum secretion.
+Sebum is retained because of the follicular epidermis’ enhanced hyperproliferation.

 Acne-causing factors include: